-Top California Air, Climate Regulator Hopes To Run Biden EPA
+Top California air, climate regulator hopes to run Biden EPA

 For Nichols, it would cap a career of championing stringent air pollution rules, negotiating landmark vehicle emissions standards and implementing California's carbon trading system.
 She worked at the EPA from 1993 to 1997 as head of the Office of Air and Radiation.

-To her allies, Nichols decades of experience implementing climate policy and her long relationships make her an ideal candidate to lead the agency as it goes through the arduous process of reversing Trump administration actions.
-During Trumps tenure, she fought to preserve Californias ability to set its own auto-emissions standards and resisted his efforts to roll back power plant pollution regulations.
+To her allies, Nichols’ decades of experience implementing climate policy and her long relationships make her an ideal candidate to lead the agency as it goes through the arduous process of reversing Trump administration actions.
+During Trump’s tenure, she fought to preserve California’s ability to set its own automobile emissions standards and resisted his efforts to roll back power plant pollution regulations.

-David Pettit, an attorney with the Natural Resources Defense Council in Los Angeles, called her the most important actor in the climate change movement in California.”
+David Pettit, an attorney with the Natural Resources Defence Council in Los Angeles, called her “the most important actor in the climate change movement in California."

 Nichols began her fight against air pollution in the 1970s, when she brought a lawsuit under the Clean Air Act over dirty air in Southern California.
 Her current stint on the air board began in 2007 under then-Gov. Arnold Schwarzenegger, a Republican.